 Off-The-Shoulder A-line Ruffle Wedding Dress

 Off-the-shoulder A-line gowns have a dreamy effect and with the addition of ruffles, it’s hard to resist!
 A-line wedding dresses are one of the most popular with a flattering fit that suits all body types.
 The fitted bodice accentuates the smallest part of your waist where it then flares out into a soft “A” shape.
-If you’re looking for an off-the-shoulder A-line ruffle wedding dress, check out Caressa, style 9518.
-The romantic A-line has a soft scoop neckline on a sheer, boned bodice designed with stunning frosted, floral lace appliquès that cascade down the gown.
-The delicate ruffle skirt is whimsical, perfect for twirling, with horsehair edging to keep each ruffle defined.
-Iridescent pearl and crystal beaded straps add the perfect pop of sparkle and detachable off-the-shoulder sleeves—with matching floral appliqués—are dreamy and create a cool, cold-shoulder effect.
+If you’re looking for an off-the-shoulder A-line ruffle wedding dress, check out our Phaedra Wedding Dress. .
+The breathtaking A-line has a sheer corset bodice with ruched detailing, designed with crystal beaded, embroidered lace that cascades down the dress.
+The real showstopper is the A-line skirt with ruffled godet insets that add volume and shape for a glamorous look.
+Pair the dress with the matching detachable off-the-shoulder sleeves.
+If you’re looking for something softer, and more delicate, then our Petal Wedding Dress is the one for you.
+The flowing A-line gown has a sweetheart bodice featuring asymmetric ruching with colorful pearl and crystal beading.
+Beautiful three-dimensional floral embroidery cascades down the gown and accents the detachable off-the-shoulder sleeves.
+Delicate waterfall ruffles in the skirt add lovely texture and dimension to the dress.

 Ball Gown Wedding Dress with Ruffles